utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

 ## Project ideas

 The class project is an avenue for trying out ideas that you have seen in the class in a practical setting.
 Projects should ideally be done in groups of two (that's the max).
 Ideally, the project idea could come from you and you should explore some new directions.
-It could be about something that you are interested in or working on already.Of course, we are willing to brainstorm about the project with you and offer suggestions.
+It could be about something that you are interested in or working on already.
+Of course, we are willing to brainstorm about the project with you and offer suggestions.

 [Here are some ideas.](https://docs.google.com/document/d/1zPzgGtmRCDrjZISDDgyC4ORUeu_NdChupAs9GjgPD7Y/edit#bookmark=id.6lxuk27w80j2)